 Why RMA's service is the smart way to start:

-- Relevancy: Our staff has worked closely with the RMA Community Bank Council to ensure that this loan loss database is tailored to the needs of community banks like yours.
+- Relevancy: Our staff has worked closely with the RMA Community Bank Council to ensure that this loan loss database is tailored to the needs of banks like yours.

 - Affordability: The cost to join the service is $500 per year, substantially below any market rate for similar offerings, and entitles you to two updated databases annually.